-Secondary Dwelling Units are defined as separate and complete dwelling units that are contained either within the structure of a residential dwelling or in an accessory structure on the same Jot.
-The policies of Section 4 of this Plan determine in which land use designations an Secondary accessory residential dDwelling uUnit shall be permitted.
+Secondary Dwelling Units are defined as separate and complete dwelling units that are contained either within the structure of a residential dwelling or in an accessory structure on the same lot.
+The policies of Section 4 of this Plan determine in which land use designations an accessory residential dwelling unit shall be permitted.

-- 1. A maximum of one Secondary Dwelling Unit shall be permitted per lot within a single-detached or semi-detached dwelling or an ancillary structure.
+- A maximum of one Secondary Dwelling Unit shall be permitted per lot within a single-detached or semi-detached dwelling or an ancillary structure.
 Proposals may be evaluated by the Town on a case by case basis where a Secondary Dwelling Unit is proposed within a townhouse dwelling.
-Where another special housing form exists on the lot, including but not limited to a garden suite or another dwelling unit, or the proposal would contravene zone requirements, a Secondary Dewelling Uunit may not be permitted. - Appropriate municipal sanitary sewage, stormwater management and potable water services, parking and access will be provided, all to the satisfaction of the - The exterior design of any proposed unit in terms of height, massing, scale and layout will be consistent with the residential land uses in the area. - The siting of the unit and any related features will have a minimal effect on light, view and privacy of adjacent yards.
+Where another special housing form exists on the lot, including but not limited to a garden suite or another dwelling unit, or the proposal would contravene zone requirements, a secondary dwelling unit may not be permitted. - 2.
+Should municipal services be available, full municipal services shall be provided, to the satisfaction of the Town. - Development of an accessory residential dwelling unit shall be incidental to the main permitted residential use and not exceed 49% of the total habitable floor space.